-Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her sixth season as an assistant coach for the Warriors.
+Former Wisconsin Lutheran College women's basketball standout Julie Langebartels is in her seventh season as an assistant coach for the Warriors.

 Langebartels, formerly Julie Christensen, returned to her alma mater after coaching stints at St. Cloud Tech High School (2007) in St. Cloud, Minn., and Michigan Lutheran Seminary (2005-2006) in Saginaw, Mich.
 For 11 years (2000-2010), Langebartels ran several of her own basketball camps for grade school and high school students.

 Langebartels was a standout player for Wisconsin Lutheran from 2001-2003.
 She was named the 2003 Lake Michigan Conference Player of the Year, averaging 15.5 points and 6.4 rebounds per game.
 She also received All-LMC honors in 2001-2002 and still holds the NCAA Division III record for most free throws made in a game, 26, on November 23, 2002.